 Schedule a Monthly Clean of Your Walk-In Cooler’s Condenser Unit

 To protect your cooler’s condenser and compressor, you’ll want to start with a monthly cleaning of the unit.
 Here’s a simple 4-step process to keep everything running smoothly:

 - Locate your cooler’s condensing unit.
 This will either be on top, underneath, or in a remote location depending on your model.
 Check your walk-in cooler’s product manual if you’re having trouble finding it.

-- Next, shut off the power of your walk-in cooler temporarily.
+- Next, temporarily shut off the power to your walk-in freezer.

 - Plug your cooler back in!

 Remove Build-up From Your Evaporator Coil and Fan

 Over time, dirt and debris can also build up on your walk-in cooler’s fan blades, causing the fan motors to work harder.

 Every 2-3 months, thoroughly clean the fan blades with a mild detergent and water, removing any built-up grime.